RamiKrispin/deploy-flex-actions/README.md

 ### Why Docker?

-Docker is a CI/CD tool that enables seamless code deployment from the development to production by using the environment framework.
+Docker is a CI/CD tool that enables seamless code deployment from development to production environments.
 By creating OS-level virtualization, it can package an application and its dependencies in a virtual container.
 Or in other words, the code that was developed and tested in the dev env will run with the exact same env (e.g., the same OS, compilers, packages, and other dependencies) on prod.
 Docker can run natively on Linux systems and with Docker Desktop (or equivalent) on macOS and Windows OS.

 ### Docker + R = ❤️❤️❤️